felipebravom/AffectiveTweets/docs/contribute.md

  */

 /*
- *    TweetToSentiStrengthFeatureVector.java
+ *    TweetToWordListCountFeatureVector.java
- *    Copyright (C) 1999-2018 University of Waikato, Hamilton, New Zealand *
+ *    Copyright (C) 1999-2019 University of Waikato, Hamilton, New Zealand *
  */